PinkDiamond1/xm-labs-control-m-9/README.md

 7. If you have not already done so, copy "**bc-fips-1.0.1.jar**" to \<IAHOME>/lib/ as described above.

-8. Restart the integration agent.
+8. Restart the Integration Agent.

    On Windows, the integration agent runs as a Windows Service; on Linux, it runs as a Linux daemon.
 See the section titled `How to start the Integration Agent as a service or daemon` on [this page](https://help.xmatters.com/ondemand/iaguide/integration-agent.htm) for help.

+* <a name="clu"></a>**Modifying Access to the Control-M Command Line Utilities**

+   If the Control-M utilities: `ctmpsm`, `ctmlog`, or `ctmkilljob` are not available in the PATH, but are on the system running the Integration Agent, you can explictely put their location into the `controlm.js` file.

+   * In `controlm.js`, look around line 152 for the variables named `CTMPSM_COMMAND`, `CTMLOG_COMMAND`, and `CTMKILLJOB_COMMAND`.
+   * Put the environment specific fully qualified path to those commands in place of the simple command reference/name you will find in those variables currently.
+   * For example, if you are installing in a Linux environment, the change may look something like this (assuming the Control-M Agent is installed under `/home/ctlmuser/ctm_agent`):

+      * Before: ```var CTMPSM_COMMAND     = "ctmpsm";```
+      * After: ``` var CTMPSM_COMMAND     = "/home/ctlmuser/ctm_agent/ctm/exe_9.0.18.200/ctmpsm";```

+      * **Be sure to restart the Integration Agent after you make changes to any of the Integration Service source files.**

+   * The User that the Integration Agent is running as *must* have permissions to execute those commands too!
+   * If you will not be using those action oriented Response Options, then you can ignore the need for those utilities, and simply remove those Response Options from the Forms in the Communicaiton Plan.

 ## 3. Installing Control M/EM API files